Consano/Oddities/content/Spore War/People/Nirmathas/Ranger Aromina Yasgon.md

 > [!abstract] Notes
 > - Emphasis of free
-> - Has support of the forest martial and Knights of the Everflame Flame
+> - Has support of the forest martial (leader of Nirmathas) and Knights of the Everflame
 > - Wants a sense of community between the nations
 > - Antagonistic to [[Molthune]]